xon88/laravel5-REST-example/readme.md

 ```
 mysql

-grant all on *.* to ‘dbuser’@’%’ identified by ‘mypassword’ with grant option;

 create database mydatabase;

+grant all on mydatabase.* to ‘dbuser’@’localhost’ identified by ‘mypassword’;

 quit
 ```